Global Commerce Network contracts PMMI to implement Ghana Health Initiative

 How can you help?

-Our affiliations with Africa Partners and Africa Partners Medical have opened new relationships.
 Dr. Ebeneezer Appiah-Denkyira, retired Director General of the Ghana Health Service (GHS) in Ghana, Africa, introduced us to the Community-Based Health Planning and Services (CHPS).
 This GHS program moves health services to community locations, develops sustainable volunteerism and community health action, empowers women and vulnerable groups, and improves interaction between health providers, households, and communities.
 We learned that with the challenges of building brick and mortar healthcare facilities in Ghana, our mobile medical clinics (MMCs) are the perfect solution for CHPS clinics.